-As I walked into the Disability Resource Center at Arizona State University, I thought about everything I had gone through to get there—the hours of tutoring, relearning years of math and coming to terms with my learning difference.
+As I walked into the Disability Resource Center at Arizona State University, I thought about everything I ’d gone through to get there — the hours of tutoring, relearning years of math, and coming to terms with my learning differences.

 The building was nearly silent because it was summer and school was out of session.

 After checking in, I waited to be called into my advisor’s office.
 I looked around.
 There were tutoring sign-up sheets, inspirational posters, pamphlets, and flyers stacked and waiting to be taken.

 It felt surreal sitting there, waiting to meet with my advisor.
 Meeting with her would help me get the help I needed once I started college.
 I thought back seven years ago to a time when I wasn’t too keen on getting help.

 I was 12 and in the sixth grade.

 It was the day I had been nervously anticipating for weeks: the day I was to be tested for special education services.
 I had hoped with every bone in my body that I wouldn’t need help.
 I didn’t want to be “special ed.”